Alianidua/DeleteDuplicates/README.md

 # THIS README IS NOT UP-TO-DATE

+I know there are a lot of bad practices and a lot of room for improvement, but I do not intend to fix everything because I am too lazy.

+# DEPRECATED README

 The aim of this program is to delete all the duplicated images in a directory and its subdirectories.

 # Requirements